 Winter is fast approaching here in the panhandle of Idaho.
 The pass and upper elevation have already seen snow.
 I hope you’ve gotten all your wood stacked and dried.

-What’s the Difference in Green Wood and Snag Wood?
+What’s the Difference Between Green-Wood and Snag Wood?

 A tree that is alive when it’s cut down is called green wood.
 If a tree is dead when it’s cut down, it’s called snag wood.